 Another article acknowledges the importance of dealing with modern material.
 Closing the Gap Between Education and Technology by Chris Riedel in THE Journal discusses some of the revelations (or is it proselytizing) of Mark Benno.
 You can find the article here.

 An interesting point related was the lack of watches in classrooms.
-This got me thinking about my
+This got me thinking about my digital immigrant self and how I have come to use technology.

 I have not worn a watch since I bought my first PDA in 2002.
 No reason.
 Two months ago I bought an old tech Nokia 9300 to replace another Nokia that was terribly difficult to text using.
 Hey, I've been involved with computers since the TRS-80 days, so QWERTY is very natural to me.